Prerequisites

 requirements.txt

-Dependencies are isolated to each automation, and there are no restrictions for supported pip packages.
+Dependencies are isolated to each agent, and there are no restrictions for supported pip packages.

 Version Control

-Ideally, your automations will be checked into some git provider for version control and storage, just like any other source code.
-We do preserve the state of registered automations, but do not implement git for version control.
+Ideally, your agents will be checked into some git provider for version control and storage, just like any other source code.
+We do preserve the state of registered agents, but do not implement git for version control.
 However, this is something we can add if requested.

 Where do I get an API key?